 If you’re a marketer or researcher or use marketing or research to develop your marketing plan, Apple introduced two significant new user privacy changes that will impact your destination’s travel marketing efforts and how you are able to promote your destination.
-This will have concequences for destination marketing organizations (DMO), convention and visitors bureaus (CVB), tourism development authorities (TDA and chambers of commerce.
+This will have consequences for destination marketing organizations (DMO), convention and visitors bureaus (CVB), tourism development authorities (TDA and chambers of commerce.

 Before we share the specific details, it’s important for everyone who uses the “free” Internet to understand that there is “no free lunch.”
 Unbeknown to many people, we’ve actually been paying for this free access with our (yours and my) user data being sold and shared.
 How do you think these large search engines, telecommunication companies and social media platforms help pay for their operational expenses and make money?
 The answer is data collection, data use and data sharing.

 While we’ve been downloading apps on our smartphones and tablets, our data – where we go and what we do – has been tracked, sold and shared.
-It’s the tech version of “Big Brother” or as defined by Merriam Webster: an all-powerful government or organization monitoring and directing people’s actions.
-Third party applications or apps, sell this information to researchers and digital ad service providers.
+It’s the tech version of “Big Brother” or as defined by Merriam Webster “an all-powerful government or organization monitoring and directing people’s actions.”
+Third-party applications or apps, sell this information to researchers and digital ad service providers.
 They in turn filter the information by geo-fencing, geo-location or geo-targeting.

 If you feel as if digital ads are haunting you, too, you aren’t crazy.
-Telecommunications companies have the ability to track your movement through your phone from, as an example, your home airport to another airport and then your movement at each location.
-You click on ad or visit a website, close it and move on.
+Telecommunications companies have the ability to track your movement through your phone from, for example, your home airport to another airport and then your movement at each location.
+You click on an ad or visit a website, close it and move on.
 You come back days later to find ads displayed everywhere for that product.
 Apple’s privacy changes, if a user agrees, will stop this dead in its tracks once the iOS 14 hits the streets.

 Apple’s new user interface (UI) will impact each downloaded app in its Apple Store, not just the iOS variety.